 The panel is highly unbalanced; individuals in some districts are interviewed in two consecutive years and some with 18 years in between.
 Also, the distribution of years in between interviews is highly skewed with a spike at 5 years and a narrow tail up to 18 years (see histogram in Appendix C.2).
-Since the impact of earthquakes abates after a period of up to 12 years (Appendix C.6), analysing across very long windows of observation may miss out on important short-term effects.
+Since the impact of earthquakes abates after a period of up to 12 years (Appendix C.8), analysis across very long windows of observation may miss out on important short-term effects.
 Therefore, the main sample is restricted to districts measured with 10 years or less apart.
 This particular period length cut-off is chosen to centre the distribution of period lengths.
-The main results are qualitatively maintained without restricting the sample (Appendix C.6).
+The main results are qualitatively maintained without restricting the sample and also when restricting the sample to include only districts with sample windows of five years (Appendix C.8).
+To further circumvent the unbalancedness, Appendix Table A24 shows that results are robust to estimating the levels-regressions of the district-aggregate of equation (1) below with district fixed effects instead of taking first-differences.
+Last, Table A23 shows that period lengths are not systematically related to any of the relevant variables in the analysis.